vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/google-tag-manager.md

 With the app, you can avoid contact with the store's source code when adding, editing, or removing website tags and quickly provide user browsing tracking for Google Analytics.

+> ⚠️ This app is only available for stores built with [Store Framework](https://developers.vtex.com/docs/guides/vtex-io-documentation-what-is-vtex-store-framework).

 ![gtm-overview](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/google-tag-manager-0.png)

 <Flex>